 We have a separately-designated standing Corporate Governance and Nominating Committee (the "Nominating Committee").
 Members of the Nominating Committee during 2011 were Joe R. Reeder (Chairperson, who replaced Dr. Charles E. Young as the Chairperson, effective August 24, 2011), Jack Lahav, and Larry Shelton.
-Effective August 24, 2011, Dr. Charles E. Young was no longer a member of the Corporate Governance and Nominating Committee were and are "independent" as that term is defined by current NASDAQ listing standards.
+Effective August 24, 2011, Dr. Charles E. Young was no longer a member of the Corporate Governance and Nominating Committee.
+All members of the Corporate Governance and Nominating Committee were and are "independent" as that term is defined by current NASDAQ listing standards.